Vinidel/upguard-t/README.md

 ## Considerations

 - The micro batching is not meant to be implemented.
-- Just for this exercise I didn't take in consideration if the batching library is well maintained, if there are any open issues or if satisfies all needs, I just picked up the easiest and less complex.
+- Just for this exercise I didn't take in consideration if the batch processor library is well maintained, if there are any opened issues or if satisfies all the project needs, I picked up less complex to use.
-- In a production scenario I would take time to investigate the library in depth to decided which is the best to use.
+- In a real world scenario the qflow library should not used.
+- No app example has been implemented

 ## What can be improved

+- Error handling, create a dead letter queue to register any job execution error
+- Retry strategy is not implemented
+- Qflow doesn't expose methods to shutdown the processor
+- JobFn has a specific type it should be a generic function type
+-